 Pre or Co-Req: AC 611 or equivalent

-Exposes students to the environment of financial fraud, with a focus on asset misappropriation and fraud perpetrated against the organization.
-Explores the prevailing theories of criminal behavior related to white collar crime, as well as the basics of the regulatory, criminal justice and civil justice systems, relevant federal and state statutes and regulations, and common law related to fraud.
-Covers fraud prevention, and detection and investigation tools related to asset misappropriation.
-Also introduces the digital environment of fraud, including identity theft, cyber crimes and internet forensics.
+The course exposes students to the environment of financial fraud, with a focus on asset misappropriation and fraud perpetrated against the organization.
+It explores the prevailing theories of criminal behavior related to white collar crime, as well as the basics of the regulatory, criminal justice and civil justice systems, relevant federal and state statutes and regulations, and common law related to fraud.
+The course covers fraud prevention, and detection and investigation tools related to asset misappropriation.
+It also introduces the digital environment of fraud, including identity theft, cyber crimes and Internet forensics.

 AC 773 Fraud and Forensic Accounting (3 credits)

-Focuses on complex frauds (including financial statement fraud, tax fraud and money laundering), and on non-fraud forensic accounting engagements (including cases of patent infringement, commercial damages, and anti-trust.)
-Covers related investigation methods and legal issues, valuation models, reporting and communicating findings, testifying as an expert witness, and other litigation advisory services.
+This course focuses on complex frauds (including financial statement fraud, tax fraud and money laundering), and on non-fraud forensic accounting engagements (including cases of patent infringement, commercial damages and anti-trust).
+It covers related investigation methods and legal issues, valuation models, reporting and communicating findings, testifying as an expert witness, and other litigation advisory services.

 AC 781 International Dimensions of Accounting (3 credits)